Creatures From African Mythology & Fantasy

 The best modern day analogy of a Tokoloshe is Gollum from Lord Of The Rings.

-The Impundulu or Lightning Bird is also from South African folklore.
+The Impundulu or Lightning Bird is also another creature from African Mythology which comes from South African folklore.

 Reportedly as large as a man, it has the power to summon storms and lightning.